hbctraining/main/Where to Start/intro.md

-## Are you feeling lost and unsure about bioinformatics?
+## Are you feeling lost and unsure about bioinformatic anaysis?

 * Do you want to utilize high-throughput sequencing data in your research, but not really sure where to start?
 * Does the idea of writing your own code for data analysis seem necessary, yet daunting?